The lack of fast rotators in Cyg OB2. I. Insights from spectral reclassification of its B0 population

 \subsubsection{The low-velocity population in Cygnus~OB2}

 { The presence of a high fraction of low-$\vsini$ stars in Cygnus~OB2, combined with the absence of a well-populated high-velocity tail, also suggests the importance of its evolutionary stage.
-Considering that slow and fast rotators might originate from binary interactions, then it would expect that both populations would be similarly affected by evolutionary processes.
-Yet, we observe slow rotators but lack of fast-rotating stars.
+Considering that slow and fast rotators might originate from binary interactions, then we would expect that both populations would be similarly affected by evolutionary processes.
+However, we observe slow rotators, but no fast rotators.

 Recent hydrodynamic simulations by \citet{2019Natur.574..211S} offer a potential explanation.
-Binary mergers increase angular momentum during the init of the merging phase, but rapidly lose it due to strong mass loss.
+Binary mergers increase angular momentum during the beginning of the merging phase, but rapidly lose it due to strong mass loss.
 As a result, merger products become magnetic slow rotators.
-Also, binary mergers are expected to constitute a non-negligible fraction of pre-main sequence stars \citep[up to $\sim\!30\,\%$, see][]{2020MNRAS.491.5158T}, and this fraction may increase $8^{+9}_{-4}\,\%$ before $\mathrm{\sim\!10\,Myr}$ when considering evolution of binary systems \citep{2013ApJ...764..166D, 2014ApJ...782....7D}.
+Binary mergers are also expected to constitute a non-negligible fraction of pre-main sequence stars \citep[up to $\sim\!30\,\%$, see][]{2020MNRAS.491.5158T}, and this fraction may increase by $8^{+9}_{-4}\,\%$ before $\mathrm{\sim\!10\,Myr}$ when considering evolution of binary systems \citep{2013ApJ...764..166D, 2014ApJ...782....7D}.

 However, the O-star population in Cygnus~OB2 ($\mathrm{1\!-\!6\,Myr}$) is not old enough to explain the lack of fast rotators as a result of a large number of mergers.
 While binary evolution and mergers may contribute to the slow-rotator population, they cannot fully account for the absence of fast-rotating stars.
 The high fraction of low-$\vsini$ stars in Cygnus~OB2 may instead indicate that some stars are simply born as slow rotators, reflecting an intrinsic distribution of angular momentum at birth.
 From this perspective, initial star formation conditions -- such as angular momentum transport and magnetic braking -- likely play a key role in shaping the observed low-rotation properties. } }